Korean SMEs Need Continued Support Post COVID-19

 There has been an ongoing effort to support this crucial sector of Korea’s economy.
 In 2019, pre-COVID, the Ministry of SMEs and Startups was launched, with the goal of being a beacon of hope and support resource for all SMEs.

-Since more than 80 percent of Korea’s jobs are created by SMEs, the government views SMEs and startups as the key to resolving the country’s high youth unemployment rate.
-In December 2017, the Ministry of SMEs and Startups announced that the government will inject more than 3 trillion won to create more jobs with SMEs.
+Since more than 80% of Korea’s jobs are created by SMEs, the government views small enterprises and start ups as the key to resolving the country’s high youth unemployment rate.
+However, since the outbreak of the COVID-19 pandemic, governments globally have had a number of pressing, urgent priorities of which unemployment is only one.

-When using logistics providers, SMEs generally are most concerned with reliability, expenses and navigating customs forms.
-To better support SMEs’ e-commerce trade, FedEx launched the FedEx Delivery Manager service in Korea in January.
-It provides customers the flexibility to customize the pickup and delivery location and schedule at no extra cost.
+Small businesses’ logistics priorities tend to be centred on reliability, convenience and navigating customs.
+Solutions such as FedEx Delivery Manager give customers the flexibility to customize pickup and delivery location and schedule at no extra cost.